Nancy Moritz: Federal judicial service

 In August 2013, President Barack Obama tapped Moritz for a seat on the United States Court of Appeals for the Tenth Circuit.
+Moritz was nominated after the nomination of former Kansas Attorney General Stephen Six was defeated by strong Republican opposition.
+In contrast to Six, Moritz generated little controversy.
 On April 29, 2014, Senate Majority Leader Harry Reid filed for cloture on Moritz's nomination On May 1, 2014, the Senate invoked cloture on her nomination by a 60–38 vote.
 On May 5, 2014, her nomination was confirmed by a 90–3 vote.
 She received her commission on July 29, 2014.